 The situation today

-On the other hand DCS (Distributed Control Systems) are those control systems that are used for normal control and monitoring operations of process plants, oil refineries, oil & gas production platforms, power plants and so on.
+On the other hand DCS (Distributed Control Systems) are those systems that are used for normal control and monitoring operations of process plants, oil refineries, oil & gas production platforms, power plants and so on.
 The DCS is the main system that measures, monitors and controls various process parameters like flow, temperature, pressure and so on.
 This is referred to as the BPCS by people who use both SIS and DCS in their plants.

 Separation of SIS and BPCS